NASCAR Championship Weekend: Pre-playoff history

 Prior to 2004, when the first Chase for the Nextel Cup was conducted, all three series' championships were decided over the course of the entire season.
 The driver that was able to accumulate the most points over the course of the season was declared champion.
-However, the old system had the chance that one driver would be so dominant over the course of the season that he would clinch the championship before the final race; this was especially the case during the era of Cup Series drivers running the full season in the second tier series in addition to the entire Cup schedule, as the championship was clinched six times prior to the finale before the now-Xfinity Series adopted its own playoff format.
+However, the old system had the chance that one driver would be so dominant over the course of the season that he would clinch the championship before the final race; this was especially the case during the era of Cup Series drivers running the full season in the second national series in addition to the entire Cup schedule, as the championship was clinched six times prior to the finale before the now-O'Reilly Auto Parts Series adopted its own playoff format.

 In the pre-playoff era, there were a total of four occasions where a series points leader entering the race did not end it as champion.
 The first two occurrences happened during the Ford 200 Truck Series race.
 In 2003, Brendan Gaughan crashed out of the event late, finished 29th, and fell from first to fourth in the standings while Travis Kvapil won the championship.
 In 2007, Ron Hornaday Jr. and Mike Skinner were separated by 29 points going into the race, but points leader Skinner had a problem with one of his truck's tires and axles and finished 35th.
 Hornaday finished seventh and won the title by 54 points.
 In 2010, 46 points separated first place Denny Hamlin, second place Jimmie Johnson, and third place Kevin Harvick in the Sprint Cup standings.
 At various times in the Ford 400 each driver held the points lead, but in the end Johnson clinched his fifth consecutive Sprint Cup championship by finishing second in the race.
 Hamlin fell to second place, 39 points behind Johnson, with his 14th-place finish.
 Harvick finished 3rd in both the race and the points, 41 points behind Johnson.
 In 2011, Tony Stewart entered the race three points behind Carl Edwards for the Sprint Cup lead.
 Stewart won the Ford 400 with Edwards finishing second and the points race ended in a tie.
 However, due to Stewart holding more victories than Edwards over the course of the season (Stewart's win gave him five while Edwards only won once), Stewart won the tiebreaker and became series champion for a third time.

 Television and radio coverage

 Current

 The Truck Series race is carried by Fox Sports, which has the exclusive rights to air Truck Series events.
 The race is aired on Fox Sports 1, which has aired the event since 2013; under its previous branding, Speed Channel, it aired the race from 2003 until 2012.

-The Xfinity Series race is carried by CW Network, which has been the exclusive home to the second tier series since 2025.
+The O'Reilly Auto Parts Series race is carried by CW Sports, which has been the exclusive home to the second tier series since 2025.

 NBC Sports, under the terms of the current broadcasting contract, has had the broadcast rights to the Cup Series race since 2015.